 Eva Ashmore BSc (Hons), Adv.
 Dip Cons, MBACP

 Client centred, or person centred theory forms the basis for how I work, but I also am strongly influenced by psychodynamic theory.
-Depending on how I see what might suit my clients’ needs, at any given time, I draw on other theories such as CBT, psychosynthesis, solution-focussed or systemic.
+Depending on how I see what might suit my clients’ needs, at any given time, I draw on other theories such as CBT, psychosynthesis, solution-focused or systemic.

 Training, qualifications & experience